batteryshark/mmio/README.md

 This is a plugin for optimized gamepad support on Mario Multiverse.

+## Changelog
+20220123_0:
+	-> Added option to allow/ignore background input.
+	-> Added auto generation of mmio_config.json if it doesn't exist.

+20220122_1:
+	-> Massive refactor of input loops (should be even more responsive) -> Added configuration file (mmio_config.json)
+	-> Added customizable analog deadzone setting.
+	-> Added setting to choose XInput (1) or DirectInput (2) or Auto (0)

+v4:
+	-> Initial Test

 ## To Use:
 1. Backup your fmodex.dll (copy it)
 2. Copy mmio.dll and fmodex.dll to your Mario Multiverse folder from the release.